Dec 01, 2020

 Students must be registered apprentices with the State of Oregon Bureau of Labor and Industries (BOLI) and accepted by a Joint Apprenticeship Training Committee.
 Information is available at boli.state.or.us.

-Human Relations (3-4 credits), choose one of the following:
+Human Relations (3-4 credits) - Complete one of the following:

 Program Core Courses

 Complete all courses listed in one of the following trades.
-CORE courses must be completed with a letter grade of C or better.
+Program Core courses must be completed with a letter grade of C or better.
 P/NP is not accepted.

 HVAC Technician/Installer (44 credits)